-Harbor of Refuge Largest Government Project Ever Undertaken in State.
+Harbor of Refuge Largest Government Project Ever Undertaken in

 Wilmington.-Maj.
-H. W. Stickle, United States Engineer in charge of later it was learned there had been the Wilmington district, has announccontract for building the first section The pilot on board and 18 men of of the biggest government project ever attempted in North Carolina, the same being the breakwater which is to form the harbor of refuge at Cape warning the French steamer Dinorah available for this work, and it is mutually agreed between Taylor & Co. and the government that the firm will The Dinorah did not sing but was be awarded the contract for the entire towed into Dieppe.
-No mention is project, as the appropriations are made of the loss of any of her crew. | made by the government, the whole amounting to \$3,170,000.
+H. W. Stickle. contract for building the first section of the biggest government project ever attempted in North Carolina, the same being the breakwater which is to form the harbor of refuge at Cape Lookout.
+There is \$1,260,000 now available for this work, and it is mutually agreed between Taylor & Co. and the government that the firm will be awarded the contract for the entire project, as the appropriations are made by the government, the whole amounting to \$3,170,000.

 The contractor must begin the work within six months.
-It is probable that he will begin within three months. word of the occurrence was taken into The agreement makes it mandatory Dieppe by fishing boats and assistance that at least 27,000 tons of rock be for the Dinorah was promptly sent placed each month.
-Using this as a basis it is estimated that the work will be finished-that part of it in-The presence of a German submaine cluded in the present contract-within off Cape Ailly was reported four days two years from the time the work is begun.
-The contractor, it is underbetween Dieppe and England has been stood, expects to place the rock at the rate of 50,000 tons monthly, which would bring the time of completion to slightly more than one year from the beginning of the work.
-The rock will be obtained from a quarry near Havre de Grace, Md., and water transportation will be had direct from the quarry to the scene of operations.
+It is probable that aged to keep affoat by hard pumping, he will begin within three months.
+The agreement makes it mandatory that at least 27,000 tons of rock be placed each month.
+Using this as a basis it is estimated that the work will be finished-that part of it included in the present contract-within two years from the time the work is begun.
+The contractor, it is understood, expects to place the rock at the rate of 50,000 tons monthly, which would bring the time of completion to slightly more than one year from the beginning of the work.

+The rock will be obtained from a quarry near Havre de Grace.
+Md., and water transportation will be had direct from the quarry to the scene of operations.
 The inland waterway will be used to great advantage.
 Thirty barges, towed by six tugs, will be used by the contractor in transporting the material.

 Concord Lady Wins Prize.
 Concord,-It will be interesting to North Carolina women of fashion to know that a Southern woman, Miss Nannie Alexander of Concord, has been awarded the second prize and also a certificate of award in a New York contest for original design in ribbon trimmed hats, this being a national contest of American designing in order that America may soon rival European markets in this art.